Ynn/selfstar/exercises/follow-me.md

 Your manager will understand (more) "high level goals" such as "High Illuminance", "Medium Illuminance", "Low Illuminance" and configure the number of lights accordingly.

 Create a new project "follow.me.manager" and add a main component FollowMeManager.
-The implementation class should be named FollowMeManager.java and put into the **org.example.follow.me.manager.impl** package.
+The implementation class should be named FollowMeManagerImpl.java and put into the **org.example.follow.me.manager.impl** package.

 Import the package org.example.follow.me.configuration as explained in the [using multiple bundles](http://local.self-star.net:8888/article/for-beginners/multiple-bundles) tutorial.